Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Oops:

 If the dog is already on the counter or eating off the counter, using the bottle with pennies is too late.
 The dog has been rewarded by getting the food off the counter.
-Because the Oops happened, the dog has learned to counter surf which is why it’s an Oops.)
-To eliminate the bad behavior, you must add something that the dog doesn’t want so he’ll avoid the penny shaker and not counter-surf.
-When the bad behavior stops, you don’t offer praise; you never want him to counter-surf, so don’t praise him for his wishing he could still get up on the counter to eat.
+Because the Oops happened, the dog has learned to counter-surf, which is why it’s an Oops.)
+To eliminate the bad behavior, you must add something that the dog doesn’t want so they avoid the counter because of the penny shaker.
+When the bad behavior stops, you don’t offer praise; you never want them to counter-surf, so don’t praise them for wishing they could still get up on the counter to eat.

 Negative punishment: